onurkslr/AngularAndSpringBootWebApp/README.md

 Data deleted in mysql database.(id=4125,name=Podgorica…)

-I created frontand application with Angular for this backend application,
+I created frontand application with Angular for this backend application.

-you can access this address->https://github.com/onurkslr/city
+You can access this address -> https://github.com/onurkslr/CrudAngular